MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxrequest/nc-acxrequest-evt_acx_object_process_request.md

 title: EVT_ACX_OBJECT_PROCESS_REQUEST
 ms.date: 02/08/2022
 targetos: Windows
-description: The EVT_ACX_OBJECT_PROCESS_REQUEST callback is used by the driver to allow it to add additional functionality in the process request handling.
+description: The EVT_ACX_OBJECT_PROCESS_REQUEST callback is used by the driver to handle a WDFREQUEST.
 prerelease: true
 req.assembly:
 req.construct-type: function